Sheldon-Pierce/reading-notes/README.md

-# My Reading Journal
+# Reading Notes

-This website is a culmination of my notes from Code 102 and Code 201.
+This website is a culmination of my notes from Code 102, 201, 301, and 401.

 ## *Get to know me*
 Hello, I am Sheldon Pierce (He/Him).
 I currently live in Seattle, Washington.
 I used to be a Hydrogeologist but I am looking for a new career path.
 I have been teaching myself a few different languages over the past 6/7 months.
 I looking to build on my previous knowledge and grow as a software developer!